mongodb/docs-csharp/source/includes/page-templates/update/update.rst

        **Data Type:** ``bool``

    * - ``Sort``
-     - Specifies a sort order to apply to documents before the server performs the update operation.
+     - Determines which document the operation updates if the query selects multiple documents, because the update operation updates the first document in the sort order specified.
 To set this option, you must instantiate an ``UpdateOptions<T>`` instance that uses a generic type that models your data, as shown in the following code:

        .. code-block:: csharp